A Comprehensive and understandable Introduction to all Components.

-A steam turbine is a device that converts thermal energy into rotating mechanical energy.
-Turbines are employed for moving the rotor shafts of generators, they are the heart of all power plants, and are responsible for creating a rotational movement that induces an electromotive force(emf) in the generator coil to produce electricity.
+Discover the remarkable apparatus responsible for converting thermal energy into dynamic rotational motion.
+This ingenious device plays a pivotal role in harnessing and utilizing heat energy to propel rotor shafts, powering a range of applications across various industries, they are the heart of all power plants, and are responsible for creating a rotational movement that induces an electromotive force(emf) in the generator coil to produce electricity.
 The operation of the steam turbine completely depends upon the dynamic action of the high-pressure steam ejected through the nozzle.

 There are four major types of turbines; water turbine, steam turbine, gas turbine, and wind turbine.
 Among these different designs have been developed by various scientists and engineers.
 Steam turbines are used in power plants, industries, and cogeneration plants.

 India has emerged as one of the leading turbine manufacturing countries due to the tremendous development in the technology of design and manufacturing.
 Hundreds of Indian companies are leading in the international market by designing high-efficiency turbines.

 We at CTMI have taken it a step further and are offering Cost effective Pressure reducing Power stations where even minute pressure drops across the PRV/PRDS can be routed through the specially Designed CTMI steam turbines and generate incidental power.

 Steam Turbines in South Korea